retry51776/notes/psychlogy/psychology.md

  - 3. Read gestures in context.
 - Lie Detection 101
 - What every body saying

+## Reptilian brain
+> Survival Stuff; I think of Reptilian brain as driver for hardware.

+Consciousness state:
+- Awake
+- Drug Alter `Depressant; Stimulants; Hallucinogens`
+- Hypnosis `calm, trance-like state during which you tend to have **heightened concentration and focus**, and in which you're typically more open to suggestion.`
+- Sleeping `recuperation; growth; mental function;`

 # Conclusion
 > We must be aware which brain level we operating on;